 The inspiration behind Jing’s unusual ambition, well…unusual for him, was because of Jimmy Heung’s 1993 success with Flirting Scholar – this collaboration between Stephen Chow and Gong Li surprisingly became the highest-grossing Category III movie.
 I say surprisingly because their previous team-up, Jing’s God of Gamblers III: Back to Shanghai, only made it to the 30-something million H.K. dollar territory instead of the 40 million mark earned by the 100% period film (as opposed to Jing’s time-travel movie which was 80% period).
 Cherie Chan, not to be mistaken for Cherie Chung, was Jing’s choice for the role of Rosie (Chingmy’s other sister in 1941 Hong Kong on Fire).
 In 1992, Cherie appeared in a critically lauded Lawrence Lau film called Three Summers.
 It was shown at the Toronto Film Festival in 1992, and she earned a nomination for Best Newcomer at the 13th HKFA in 1993.
 Veronica Yip was also in this film, and Jing had sought to cast her as well so that the critics would be subliminally reminded of the film that starred Tony Leung Chiu-Wai.

-By the time that 1993 came to an end, Always on my Mind had earned H.K.$ 18,739,620.
+By the time that 1993 came to pass, Always on my Mind had earned H.K.$ 18,739,620.
 Starring Michael Hui and Josephine Siao, the Jacob Cheung comedy allowed Cherie Chan to make an impact with more screen time although with less accolades.
 As for 1941 Hong Kong on Fire, Jing wanted to make an affecting film that exploits the real life friendship between Chingmy Yau and Yvonne Yung-Hung (who is known by the local Cantonese speakers as Weng Hong).
 In the spring of 1994, they had acted in a joint venture between Wong Jing’s Workshop and Win’s Entertainment Ltd. (owned by Charles Heung) for a Category III film titled Lover and the Last Empress.
 By the time that the summer began (when 1941 Hong Kong on Fire was due to begin filming), Jing’s lecherous fantasy of seeing how far that their friendship would go had backfired big-time because Chingmy thought that Yvonne was replacing her status as Jing’s favourite female star, especially since Yvonne was younger by four months.

 Adding to the rivalry was that Jing had previously fixated on concurrently putting money into Yvonne’s 1994 star-making vehicle, A Chinese Torture Chamber Story (a Category III film), and Chingmy’s star-exploiting vehicle, Lover of the Last Empress.
 The latter featured Yvonne in a supporting role as opposed to a co-star role that was challenging Chingmy’s status.
 At Chingmy’s behest, Yvonne’s character was put through the ringer in that film.
 Due to the controversial subject matter of 1941 Hong Kong on Fire, which had as much probability to become a career-ending film as a career-lifting one, Chingmy demanded that Jing get rid of Yvonne.
 As such, Veronica Yip (one of Chingmy’s friends but less close) had ended up with the role that was meant for Yvonne.
 Ironically, Chingmy had more reason to fear Veronica since both actresses each made H.K.$ 10 million in 1993 when combining the salaries of their 1993 productions.
 By comparison, Sharla Cheung (a.k.a.
 Cheung Man) made 8 million whereas Gong Li made 16 million from Flirting Scholar.